 Note (Memory Management): Note that the sza_up and sza_down arrays are pointers instead of static arrays.
 The memory for these dynamic arrays is allocated within the xv_orbit_extra function.
-So the user will only have to declare those pointers but not to allocate memory for them.
-However, once the function has returned without error, the user will have the responsibility of freeing the memory for those pointers once they are not used.
+So the user

-Next table lists the possible error messages that can be returned by the xv_orbit_extra CFI function after translating the returned status vector into the equivalent list of error messages by calling the function of the EO VISIBILITY software library xv get msg.
+Next table lists the possible error messages that can be returned by the xv_orbit_extra CFI function after translating the returned status vector into the equivalent list of error messages by calling the function of the EO_VISIBILITY software library xv_get_msg.